influxdata/telegraf/plugins/inputs/mock/README.md

 * Step - always add the step value, negative values accepted
 * Stock - generate fake, stock-like price values based on a volatility variable

+## Metrics

+Metrics are entirely based on the user's own configuration and settings.

 ## Example Output

 The following example shows all available algorithms configured with an